rubyfu/RubyFu/en/required_gems.md

 * net-dns - A pure Ruby DNS library, with a clean OO interface and an extensible API.
 * snmp - A Ruby implementation of SNMP \(the Simple Network Management Protocol\).
 * net-ssh - A pure-Ruby implementation of the SSH2 client protocol.
-* net-scp - A pure Ruby implementation of the SCP client protocol
+* net-scp - A pure Ruby implementation of the SCP client protocol.
 * ftpd - A pure Ruby FTP server library.
 It supports implicit and explicit TLS, IPV6, passive and active mode.
 * packetfu - A mid-level packet manipulation library for Ruby.
-* packetgen - Ruby library to easily generate and capture network packets
+* packetgen - Ruby library to easily generate and capture network packets.

 #### Module 0x4 \| Web Kung Fu

 * net-http-digest\_auth - An implementation of RFC 2617 - Digest Access Authentication.
-* ruby-ntlm - NTLM implementation for Ruby
+* ruby-ntlm - NTLM implementation for Ruby.
 * activerecord - Databases on Rails.
-Build a persistent domain model by mapping database tables to Ruby
+Build a persistent domain model by mapping database tables to Ruby.
 * tiny\_tds - TinyTDS - A modern, simple and fast FreeTDS library for Ruby using DB-Library.
-* activerecord-sqlserver-adapter
+* activerecord-sqlserver-adapter.
-* activerecord-oracle\_enhanced-adapter
+* activerecord-oracle\_enhanced-adapter.
 * buby - a mashup of JRuby with the popular commercial web security testing tool Burp Suite from PortSwigger.
 * wasabi - A simple WSDL parser.
 * savon - Heavy metal SOAP client.
-* httpclient - gives something like the functionality of libwww-perl \(LWP\) in Ruby
+* httpclient - gives something like the functionality of libwww-perl \(LWP\) in Ruby.
 * nokogiri -  An HTML, XML, SAX, and Reader parser.
 * twitter - A Ruby interface to the Twitter API.
 * selenium-webdriver - A tool for writing automated tests of websites.
-It aims to mimic the behaviour of a real user
+It aims to mimic the behaviour of a real user.
 * watir-webdriver - WebDriver-backed Watir.
 * coffee-script - Ruby CoffeeScript is a bridge to the JS CoffeeScript compiler.
 * opal - Ruby runtime and core library for JavaScript.